mobily-enterprises/jsonreststores/README.md

 This will ensure that the inherited `checkPermissionsDelete()` method is called and followed, and _then_ further checks are carried on.

+Please note that `checkPermissions()` is only run for local requests, with `remote` set to false.
+All requests coming from APIs will ignore the method.

 # Store APIs

-JsonRestStores allows you to run methods from within your programs, rather than accessing them via URL.
-This is very helpful if you need to query a store within your own programs.
+JsonRestStores allows you to run store methods from within your programs, rather than accessing them via URL.
+This is especially useful if you have a store and want to simulate an HTTP request within your own programs.
+Note that for database-backed methods you should use SimpleDbLaye methods (you can access the SimpleDbLayer table object in your store via `store.dbLayer`).

-This is achieved with the following class functions:
+The API is really simple:

 * `Store.Get( id, options, next( err, doc ) {})`
 * `Store.GetQuery( options, next( err, queryDocs ){} )`
-* `Store.Put( id, body, options, next( err, doc ){} )`. __Note: `id` can be set as null if body contains it__
+* `Store.Put(  body, options, next( err, doc ){} )`
 * `Store.Post( body, options, next( err, doc ){} )`
 * `Store.Delete( id, options, next( err, doc ){} )`

 The `next()` call is the callback called at the end.

+When using the API, the `options` object is especially important, as it defines how the API will work.
+When a request comes from a remote operation, the `options` object is populated depending on the requested URL and HTTP headers.
+When using the API, you need to popuate `options` manually in order to obtain what you desire. `options` is especially important while querying, as that's where you define what you filter and order the results by.
+(If you are curious, when a remote connection is established the function `_initOptionsFromReq()` is the one responsible of getting headers and URL, and populating `options` before running the appropriate function).

+Since there is no HTTP connection to extrapolate options from, the `options` parameter in every API call is assigned directly to `request.options`.
+For all of the available options, refer to the [data preparation hooks section](#data-preparation-hooks) in this guide.

 All normal hooks are called when using these functions.
 However:

-* The `paramIds` array is shortened so that it only has its last element.
-This means that you are free to query a store without any pre-set automatic filtering imposed by `paramIds`
+* Any check on `paramIds` is turned off: you are free to query a store without any pre-set automatic filtering imposed by `paramIds`.
+If your store has a `publicURL` of `/workspaces/:workspaceId/users/:id`, and you request `GET /workspaces/10/user/11`, in remote requests the `user` data source will be looked up based on _both_ `workspaceId` and `id`.
+In API requests, the lookup will only happen on `id`.
+* `request.params` is automatically set to a hash object where the `idProperty` attribute matches the passed object's ID property.
+For example, for `{ id: 10, colour: 'red' }`, the `request.params` object is automatically set to  { `id: 10 }`.
+(This is true for all methods except `getQuery` and `post`, which don't accept objects with IDs).
+Note that you can pass `options.apiParams` to force `request.params` to whatever you like.
-* All `request.handleXXX` are set to `true`
+* All `store.handleXXX` properties are ignored: all methods will work
 * The `request.remote` variable is set to false
-* Permissions are always granted
+* Permissions checking methods are not called at all: permission is always granted

-When using the API, the `options` object is especially important, as it defines how the API will work.

-When a request comes from a remote operation, the `options` object is populated depending on the requested URL and headers.
-When using the API, you need to popuate `options` manually in order to obtain what you desire. `options` is especially important while querying, as that's where you define what you filter and order the results by.

-(If you are curious, when a remote connection is established the function `_initOptionsFromReq()` is the one responsible of getting headers and URL, and populating `options` before running the appropriate function).

-* `overwrite` for `Put` requests; (if used as remote store, taken from HTTP headers)
-* `filters` for `GetQuery` requests; (if used as remote store, taken from URL)
-* `ranges` for `GetQuery` requests; (if used as remote store, taken from HTTP headers)
-* `sort` for `GetQuery` requests (if used as remote store, taken from URL)
-* `skipHardLimitOnQueries` for `GetQuery` requests (if used as remote store, _always_ false)

-When using API functions, can pass directly pass `overwrite`, `sort`, `ranges`, `filters`, `skipHardLimitOnQueries`.

 # Behind the scenes